Air and Climate Change Research

-IAQX: IAQX stands for Simulation Tool Kit for Indoor Air Quality and Inhalation Exposure.
+IAQX v1.1: IAQX stands for Simulation Tool Kit for Indoor Air Quality and Inhalation Exposure.
 It is a Microsoft Windows-based indoor air quality (IAQ) simulation software package that complements and supplements existing IAQ simulation programs (such as RISK) and is designed mainly for advanced users.
-IAQX version 1.0 consists of five stand-alone simulation programs:
+The IAQX package consists of five stand-alone simulation programs.

 - the properties of indoor air,

 - the first-order decay rate constants for solvent emissions from indoor coating materials,

 - gas-phase, liquid-phase, and overall mass transfer coefficients,

 - molecular diffusivity in air, liquid, and solid materials,

 - vapor pressure and volatility for pure organic compounds and petroleum-based solvents and the properties of water.